Post-Surgical Blindness Lawyers Madison, NJ

 If you or a loved one has experienced such an injury after surgery that didn’t even involve the eyes, you should consult an experienced medical malpractice attorney in New Jersey immediately.

 At Hoyt & Hoyt, PC, we have been representing victims and families in medical malpractice cases for over 20 years.
-Attorney Jack Hoyt is a certified civil trial attorney through the New Jersey Supreme Court, a member of the Million Dollar Advocates Forum and one of the top personal injury advocates in the country.
-With offices in Morristown, we represent clients throughout Morris County, Somerset County, Middlesex County and the state.
+Attorney Jack Hoyt is a certified civil trial attorney through the New Jersey Supreme Court, a member of the Million Dollar Advocates Forum, and one of the top personal injury advocates in the country.
+With offices in Morristown, we represent clients throughout Morris County, Somerset County, Middlesex County, and everywhere else in NJ.

-Finding Proof Of The Medical Malpractice That Caused Postsurgical Vision Loss
+Finding Proof of the Medical Malpractice That Caused Post-Surgical Vision Loss in Morristown, New Jersey

 We know that postsurgical vision loss is caused by oxygen deprivation to the optic nerve.
 Surgical teams make detailed reports after every operation.
 Evidence showing medical malpractice is typically found within that report or the preoperation evaluation of the patient.